 Outcomes

-Our projected Year 2 Outcomes are:
+Our projected Year 3 Outcomes are:

 Improved beneficiary health and wellbeing

-Reduction in beneficiaries attending court for re-offending
+Reduction in beneficiaries attending court again

 Increased awareness of YCS in UK